neon-bindings/rfcs/text/0000-jsbox.md

 # Summary
 [summary]: #summary

-`JsBox` is a smart pointer to data created in Rust and managed by the V8 garbage collector. `JsBox` are a basic building block for higher level APIs like neon [classes](https://docs.rs/neon/0.4.0/neon/macro.declare_types.html).
+`JsBox` is a smart pointer to data created in Rust and managed by the V8 garbage collector. `JsBox` is a basic building block for higher level APIs like neon [classes](https://docs.rs/neon/0.4.0/neon/macro.declare_types.html).

 # Motivation
 [motivation]: #motivation